 - Boot Windows 8 from DriveDroid

 - Windows installation on DriveDroid

 - Install Hirens Boot CD on DriveDroid

 - Shrinking images on Linux

-- Some .iso files do not support being booted over USB, but most popular Linux distibutions are.
+- Some .iso files do not support being booted over USB, but most popular Linux distributions are.
 All images that are downloadable through DriveDroid are supported.

-- Do NOT use DriveDroid while your SD card is mounted (being used on your PC).
+- Do NOT use it while your SD card is mounted (being used on your PC).
 This can cause loss of data.

-- DriveDroid requires support for USB mass storage on your phone.
+- It requires support for USB mass storage on your phone.
 Most devices have this (even ones that do not use it by default).
-However some phones or tablets have trouble with mass storage.
-If your phone or tablet does not seem work with DriveDroid, send me a support email through DriveDroids preferences.
+However, some phones or tablets have trouble with mass storage.
+If your phone or tablet does not seem to work with DriveDroid, send me a support email through DriveDroids preferences.

 That was all for today.
 Hope you like it.
 Share your views and suggestions below.
 If you know any other app then comment and share with readers below.
-Keep visiting for more updates coming.
-Check out also our older posts.
+Keep visiting for more updates coming and also check out our older posts.